Category Archives: Categorical Thinking

 Psychology

-1. One is from the posthumous Idea of History (1946) with the core idea, “people do not know what they are doing until they have done it.”
+1. From the posthumous Idea of History (1946) with the core idea, “people do not know what they are doing until they have done it.”

-2. The other is from An Essay on Philosophical Method (1933), about how logic is neither a purely descriptive nor a purely normative science.
+2. From An Essay on Philosophical Method (1933), about how logic is neither a purely descriptive nor a purely normative science.

 The quotations pertain to the title subject of psychology for the following reasons.